 3. Customers who have an emotional relationship with a brand will likely recommend the company at a rate of 71%

-Building emotional connections with customers is the smartest marketing strategy any business should learn.
-It has helped a lot of brands grow their business really fast.
+Building emotional connections with customers is the most brilliant marketing strategy any business should learn.
+It has helped a lot of brands grow their business fast.

 According to a study, customers who have an emotional relationship with a brand have a 306% higher lifetime value and will likely recommend the company at a rate of 71%, instead of the average 45%.

-What this implies is that you can make customers feel committed to your business and recommend you more by connecting with them emotionally.
-Customers reward brands they are emotionally connected to with their loyalty and even advocacy.
+This implies that you can make customers feel committed to your business and recommend you more by connecting with them emotionally.
+Customers reward brands they are emotionally attached to with their loyalty and even advocacy.

 4. Ads with an above-average emotional Response generates a 23% spike in sales volume

 Again, emotions are central to advertising.
 They are the deciding factor whether your ads will convert or not.